 The nervous system can be understood as the body’s communication system.
 It senses external stimuli and changes within the body through nerves.
 That information is passed through those nerves to the brain, where it is processed and responded to either consciously or by impulse.
 The endocannabinoid system helps relate this information and coordinate the body’s response.

-What cannabinoids appear to do is bind to the receptors of the body’s endocannabinoid system, supplementing the body’s naturally occurring cannabinoids, thereby improving the physiological response.
+What cannabinoids appear to do is bind to the receptors of the body’s endocannabinoid system, supplementing the endogenous cannabinoids, or ‘endocannabinoids’, produced by the human body, thereby improving the physiological response.

 Neuroprotectants & Antioxidants